 Through collegial dialogue between the leadership of the Academic senate and Administration, SAC’s previous Institutional and Effectiveness and Assessment Committee (IE&A) was reimagined with its charge expanded and its membership reconfigured.
 SAC’s previous conversations regarding student outcomes and continuous improvement of student learning and achievement were conducted through SAC’s Teaching and Learning Committee a subcommittee of the Curriculum and Instruction Council.
 Through further collegial dialogue and SAC’s governance process, the Teaching and Learning Committee, otherwise known as the TLC, also underwent a redesign and structured into three separate committees: Program Review, Outcomes & Assessment and Accreditation.

 The charge of the newly reinstated IE&A committee is to engage faculty, staff, and administration to create sustained, substantive, and collegial dialogue about institutional effectiveness.
-This will include the review all college planning efforts and to make recommendations to SAC’s College Council (the participatory governance communication tool for all constituent groups as chaired by the College President) regarding systemic and integrated planning. also b that will include oversight over and accreditation
+This will include the review all college planning efforts and to make recommendations to SAC’s College Council (the participatory governance communication tool for all constituent groups as chaired by the College President) regarding systemic and integrated planning.
+IE&A will also be responsible for managing SAC’s Educational Master Plan and will manage institutional planning processes that will include oversight over student and program learning outcomes, program review and accreditation.
+(I.B.1 – 7)